gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 ---

 # Introduction
+The Kalman filter is well known for its ability to efficiently compute the hidden state of a system based on noisy observations.
+From spacecraft navigation to financial market predictions, and even in the training of neural networks, it finds use in a broad array of fields.
+Yet, despite its practical success, one might be surprised to learn how many simplifying assumptions are required to derive the Kalman filter from a purely mathematical standpoint.

 I was first introduced to the Kalman filter as a computationally-efficient way to compute the posterior distribution over the latent (state) space given a sequence of measurables.
 This is the perspective that I have been studying for a few years now.